AM8bit/kenshi/README.md

     -w, --wordlist FILE required.
 Wordlist file path and (optional) keyword separated by colon. eg. '/path/to/wordlist:KEYWORD'
     -o, --output FILE   Output result
-        --mc            Match HTTP status codes, or "all" for everything.
+        --or-match      Any one of these hits will do. (default: and) --mc            Match HTTP status codes, or "all" for everything.
-                        (default: 200,403)
+                        (default: 200,403,401,500)
         --mr regexp     Match regexp
         --ms length     Match HTTP response size
-        --ml int        Match amount of lines in response --fc regexp     Filter HTTP status codes from response.
+        --ml int        Match amount of lines in response --or-filter     Any one of these hits will do. (default: and) --fc regexp     Filter HTTP status codes from response.
 Comma separated list of codes and ranges
         --fl            Filter by amount of lines in response.
 Comma separated list of line counts and ranges
-        --fmode         Filter set operator.
-Either of: and, or (default: or) --fr            Filter regexp
+        --fr            Filter regexp
         --fs            Filter HTTP response size.
 Comma separated list of sizes and ranges
         --rt Int        request timeout
-    -c, --concurrent 100
+    -c, --concurrent 1000
                         Number of concurrent requests
         --follow-redirect INT
-                        enable redirect 301/302, default is false,
+                        enable redirect 301/302, default is 0,
     -r, --retrie 1      Number of failed retry requests -x, --proxy socks5://1.1.1.1:1080
                         proxy request, http/https/socks5